arangodb/spring-boot-starter/demo/README.md

 }
 ```

-After that, we create a new `CommandLineRunner`, add it to our `DemoApplication`, and perform some insert operations with
+After that, create a new `CommandLineRunner`, add it to your `DemoApplication`,
-some popular locations from Game of Thrones with the coordinates of their real counterparts.
+and perform some insert operations with some popular locations from
+Game of Thrones with the coordinates of their real counterparts:

 ```java
 package com.arangodb.spring.demo.runner;